slint-ui/slint/docs/langref/src/concepts/layouting.md

 }
 ```

-The position of both rectangles is fixed, as well as the size of the inner green one.
+The positions of both rectangles and the size of the inner green one are hard-coded.
-The outer blue rectangle however has a size that's automatically calculated using binding
+The outer blue rectangle has a size that's automatically calculated using binding
 expressions for the `width` and `height` properties.
 The calculation results in the
-bottom left corner aligning with the corner of the window - it is updated whenever
+bottom left corner aligning with the corner of the window - it updates whenever
 the `width` and `height` of the window changes.

 When specifying explicit values for any of the geometric properties, Slint requires